Rashidapp/Armory_Documentation/logic_nodes/reference.md

 ### Read JSON

-Get the content of a JSON file.
+Returns the content of the given JSON file.

 **See also:**